-Sorry to the sea creatures getting a bad rap in this story but as a metaphor, they are perfect to explain our old hurts.
-For if we don’t deal with the uglier things — hurtful comments, toxic relationships, tragic events, etc. — that have caused us pain in the past, then we can’t get them out of our heart, mind, and soul.
+My apologies to the sea creatures getting a bad rap in this story but as a metaphor, they are perfect to explain our old hurts.
+For if we don’t deal with the uglier things — hurtful comments, toxic relationships, tragic events, etc — that have caused us pain in the past, then we can’t get them out of our heart, mind, and soul.

 Rather, the negative bits just stay there, stuck to a decomposing anchor that’s attracting even more hurts.

-For she is my mom and I love her very much.
-I just don’t have to always like her.
-And I certainly don’t have to tolerate rude comments.
+For she was my mom and I loved her very much.
+I just didn’t have to always like her.
+And I certainly didn’t have to tolerate rude comments.